 If there’s one thing in life that’s guaranteed, it is that you will fail.
 If you haven’t failed already at something in your life, rest assured that, somewhere, somehow, you will.
 This is not a bad thing, simply a fact of life.
 The sooner that somebody realizes and becomes comfortable with that fact, the sooner they can move away from the negative side of failure.
 What you fail at, ultimately is not important.
 What is important is that you’ve worked through failures, and what you take from those experiences.

 If you don’t get back on that horse just because you’re afraid you’re going to fall again, then you’ll never get anywhere.
 Some of the world’s most influential people mastered failing before they saw their first successes.
 Fortunately for them (and for the rest of the world), these gifted individuals never gave up.
-Instead, they worked through people in recent history.
+Instead, they worked through failures and become some of the most successful people in recent history.

 From the chariot to the buggy, to the motorized vehicle, cars have undergone some radical changes since their inception.
 Companies are still tinkering with the design and function of this great invention.
 None of this innovation would be possible, however, without Henry Ford.
 After leaving his parents’ farm at 16, Ford was an apprentice machinist for three years.
 Afterwards, he moved back home.
 He trailed between the occasional factory job and repairing steam engines on the side.
 He spent most of his early career running a sawmill to support himself and his newly created family.
 Ford finally landed an engineering job for Thomas Edison. (who himself is another example of success from failure).
 It was here Ford developed a new passion for Industrial Mechanics.